byterubpay/byterub-site/_posts/2018-09-24-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-24.md

 **\<silur>** I got into a spaghetti of proofs on my quantumVRF not much advance there
 **\<endogenic>** i'll keep an eye out
 **\<suraeNoether>** Another bit of work; sgp and I are contributing to a friend's educational outreach project. the idea is to provide a privacy breakdown of all the different privacy coins out there, at a level that someone with some computer science and/or math experience can understand, but without requiring a Masters or PhD to get
-**\<suraeNoether>** I'm not sure exactly how public that is, but I plan on putting a few hours into some writing on that later this week, especially in the Monero sections
+**\<suraeNoether>** I'm not sure exactly how public that is, but I plan on putting a few hours into some writing on that later this week, especially in the ByteRub sections
 **\<endogenic>** nice
 **\<sarang>** oh interesting
 **\<sarang>** Well I take it there's no big opposition to speaking to Kyiv